tom7ishiivgtresearchlab/VGT-Predictions/README.md

 ## ⚖️ License

-This repository is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.
+This repository is licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)** - see the [LICENSE](LICENSE) file for details.

 **Note:** Scientific predictions are factual statements and may have limited copyright protection.
-The MIT License applies to the documentation and presentation format.
+The CC BY 4.0 License applies to the documentation and presentation format.

 ---